-From 6 December 2023, unless an exception applies, an employer must not enter into a contract of employment with an employee, or prospective employee, for an identifiable period longer than two years (including any extensions), or a contract which may be extended more than once.
+Unless an exception applies, an employer must not enter into a contract of employment with an employee, or prospective employee, for an identifiable period longer than two years (including any extensions), or a contract which may be renewed or extended more than once.

 There are also restrictions on some consecutive contracts.
 Among other things, consecutive contracts cannot be used to extend the identifiable period beyond two years.